 Real estate agents seem to be everywhere.
 Everyone has a brother or cousin who is licensed.
 Then they know six others who happen to be “great” as well.
 You already know that not every agent is great.
 But how do you weed through the noise?
-Here is how to research your real estate agent in Los Angeles.
+Here is how to research your real estate agent in Riverside.

 Ask for Referrals